cvxgrp/cvxpygen/README.md

 ```

 Comparing python and C results for this example, both the solutions and objective values are almost identical.
-In general, there might be differences due to the different step size dynamics with or without code generation.
+In general, there might be differences due to the different step size dynamics of the OSQP solver with or without code generation.
-With codegen, the step size is updated purely based on the number iterations.
-Without codegen, the step size additionally depends on time.
-For this example, the new solve method ``'CPG'`` is about one order of magnitude faster than solving without CVXPYGEN.
+Especially for smaller problems like this, the new solve method ``'CPG'`` is significantly faster than solving without CVXPYGEN.

 ### 3. Executable